Activity 1 - Different types of food provide different amounts of energy.

 Question the children about the amount of energy different people might need.

 Give each group a copy of the Energy needs worksheet.
 Task the children to discuss the different people on the sheet and what energy requirements they might have.
-They should then allocate a day’s energy from those provided to each person.
+They should then note the amount of energy they think each person will need in a day.
+Some examples have been provided to help the children with their estimates.

-Discuss with the children the energy amounts the have allocated to each person.
+Discuss with the children the energy amounts that have allocated to each person.
 Give out copies of the Energy needs factsheet so the children can check their answers and look at other people’s energy requirements.
 Ask them to make a note of anything they find interesting.
 Discuss what they have noticed.
-Here are some points the children might notice and the reasons for these.

 Explain that every day most of our energy is used keeping our body working, e.g. breathing, heart beating, blinking, eating.